Juvanzé: Economy

 Juvanzé supplies its own electrical power thanks to a hydroelectric generator built on the river.
 Juvanzé is home to many domestic farm animals providing the residents with such nourishment as meat, milk, and eggs.

 Population

 Tourism

-Lake Juvanzé, a beautifully situated shallow landlocked lake has recently become a popular destination for carp fishing enthusiasts, and is situated directly behind the village across the river Aube.
+Juvanzé Lakes, beautifully situated shallow landlocked lakes have become a popular destination for carp fishing enthusiasts, and are situated directly behind the village across the river Aube.